 We’re told that this is a recessive inheritance.
 In our situation we’d have a one in four chance of having another child with the same gene anomalies.
 We were told the implications if it is Usher Syndrome and we were also told that we would have the option of embryonic screening if we did want to have another child.

 Note: ‘Embryonic screening’ refers to the process called Pre-implantation Genetic Diagnosis (PGD).
-You can find more information here.
+Find more information about PGD from the NHS.

 If a cause wasn’t found, how was this explained to you?